python/cpython/Doc/library/turtle.rst

    :class:`ScrolledCanvas` as argument.
 It should be used when :mod:`turtle` is used as part of some application.

-   Derived from :class:`TurtleScreen` is the subclass :class:`Screen`.
-Screen is implemented as sort of singleton, so there can exist only one instance of Screen at a time.
-It should be used when :mod:`turtle` is used as a standalone tool for doing graphics.
+   The function :func:`Screen` returns a singleton object of a :class:`TurtleScreen` subclass.
+This function should be used when :mod:`turtle` is used as a standalone tool for doing graphics.
+   As a singleton object, inheriting from its class is not possible.

    All methods of TurtleScreen/Screen also exist as functions, i.e. as part of the procedure-oriented interface.